 Set up and run the

-In the previous section, you explored the system behavior for the
+In this example, you have explored the system behavior for the

-These scenarios are created using the Driving Scenario Designer and are exported to a scenario file.
+Each of these scenarios have been created using the Driving Scenario Designer (Automated Driving Toolbox) and exported to a scenario file.
 Examine the comments in each file for more details on the road and vehicles in each scenario.
 You can configure the

-HighwayLaneChangeTestBench and workspace to simulate these scenarios using the
+HighwayLaneChangeTestBench model and workspace to simulate these scenarios using the

 helperSLHighwayLaneChangeSetup function.
-For example, you can configure the simulation for a curved road scenario.
+For example, you can configure the simulation for a curved road scenario using this command.

 Enable the MPC update messages again.